Construction Requires Overnight Lane Closures on Interstate 630 in Little Rock

 Arkansas Department of Transportation

-PULASKI COUNTY (6-3) – Construction to widen Interstate 630 requires overnight lane closures in Little Rock, according to Arkansas Department of Transportation (ARDOT) officials.
+PULASKI COUNTY (02-19) – Construction to widen Interstate 630 requires nighttime lane closures in Little Rock, according to Arkansas Department of Transportation (ARDOT) officials.

-The public is advised to be cautious when traveling in the work zone, and drivers may consider finding alternate routes as delays may occur.
+The public is advised to be cautious when traveling in the work zone.
 Traffic will be controlled using signage and barrels.
 Neighborhoods adjacent to the interstate may experience noise impacts during nighttime hours.

 This project (Job CA0608) is part of ARDOT’s Connecting Arkansas Program, which is funded through a 10-year, half-cent sales tax.
 Interstate 630 is being widened to four lanes in each direction (eight total) for 2.2 miles between the Big Rock Interchange and University Avenue.
 The widening is estimated to be complete in early 2020.
 More information on this $87.4 million project is available at ConnectingArkansasProgram.com.